jendave/token-note-hover/README.md

 ## Troubleshooting

 * If the hover does not work or causes the sidebar to move unexpectedly
-  * Try enabling, reloading the screen, then re-enabling the module.
+  * In the `Configure Settings`, uncheck the `Hover Enabled` box, reload the screen, then re-check the `Hover Enabled` box.
   * Try uninstalling and re-installing the module.

 ## Credits